 Redfield studied at Yale and Cornell, and taught at the Université de Genève and Claremont Graduate University before coming to Brown.
-He is the author of Phantom Formations: Aesthetic Ideology and the Bildungsroman (1996), The Politics of Aesthetics: Nationalism, Gender, Romanticism (2003), The Rhetoric of Terror: Reflections on 9/11 and the War on Terror (2009), and Theory at Yale: The Strange Case of Deconstruction in America (2016).
+He is the author of Phantom Formations: Aesthetic Ideology and the Bildungsroman (1996, winner of the MLA First Book Prize in 1997), The Politics of Aesthetics: Nationalism, Gender, Romanticism (2003), The Rhetoric of Terror: Reflections on 9/11 and the War on Terror (2009), and Theory at Yale: The Strange Case of Deconstruction in America (2016).
 He has edited Legacies of Paul de Man (2007) and co-edited High Anxieties: Cultural Studies in Addiction (2002), and Points of Departure: Samuel Weber between Spectrality and Reading (2016).
 He has served as the guest editor of special issues of Diacritics, Romantic Praxis, and The Wordsworth Circle.

 Theory at Yale: The Strange Case of Deconstruction in America.

 |Redfield, Marc Formative Fictions: Nationalism, Cosmopolitanism, and the Bildungsroman.
 By Tobias Boes.
 Ithaca: Cornell University Press, 2012. x + 201 pages. $21.00.
 Monatshefte.
 2013; 105 (4) : 718-720.|

 |Redfield, Marc Fiction, Restriction, and Real Money.
 Novel: A Forum on Fiction.
 2012; 45 (3) : 487-491.|